AUSTRALIA’S FIRST ‘8’

 Digby achieved this with the help of three of his sons and apprentice shipwright Harry Clark, and with the patient understanding and support of his gentle wife Mary Ann.

 The industrious shipwright built Defiance with meticulous pride and care from carefully selected and collected Australian timbers such as Queensland kauri for planking, celery top pine, blackbutt and huon pine as a feature for the cabin top.
-Her hanging knees were fashioned from the crooks of trees.
+Her hanging knees were fashioned from the crooks of trees for both beauty and strength and to some degree a shipwright and timber lover’s pleasure.

 Every part of Defiance was made to Digby’s rigourous specification, including the lead keel and the bronze keelbolts.
 What he could not make himself, he had made through his access to skilled tradesman as foreman at the Melbourne Harbour Trust.